Marcosians: Six

-And thence concludes that this number has the power not only of production, but of regeneration.
+and concludes that this number has the power not only of production, but of regeneration.
 As seven is the number of the heavens, and eight is the supercelestial ogdoad, so six denotes the material creation (see also Heracleon); and, in particular, the material body through which the Saviour revealed Himself to men's senses, and conveyed to them that enlightenment of their ignorance in which redemption consisted.
 Clement, if not Marcus, finds the Saviour's higher nature represented by the episemon, which is not taken into account by one who looks merely at the order of the letters in the alphabet, but reveals itself in the system of numeration.

 Irenaeus points out that the mysteries of Marcus all depend on the employment of the modern form of the Greek alphabet, and that they disappear when a Semitic alphabet is used.
 He shows also (ii.
 24) that it is possible to say as fine things about the properties of the number 5 as about those of the numbers which are glorified by Marcus.

 Practices

-The Marcosians had formulae and sacraments of redemption.
-If so great mysteries were contained in names, it naturally followed that to know the right name of each celestial power was a matter of vital importance; and such knowledge the teachers promised to bestow.
-Others held that these applications could not procure spiritual redemption—only by knowledge (gnosis) could such redemption be effected.

-Baptism and Trinitarian Baptismal Formula
+Baptism and Baptismal Formula

-Eusebius of Caesarea writes that the Marcosians baptised people "Into the name of the unknown father of the universe, into truth, the mother of all things, into the one that descended upon Jesus."
-This may show that the Trinitarian baptismal formula existed at least at that time, and probably earlier, and that the Marcosians adopted it as their own.